 Breeze also provide a free script which creates a GIF animation of each flip book sequence.
 This script uses the free Windows scripting tool, AutoHotKey and the ImageMagick convert command line tool.
 AutoHotKey must be downloaded and installed before you run the script.

-1.Follow the instructions in this post to create simple boomerang GIFs using Photobooth Setup Wizard.
-Update See the new video for the 3.12 Setup Wizard
+1.Run the setup wizard to create simple boomerang GIFs.
+You can find details in the the video for the 3.12 Setup Wizard

 Customise the boomerang GIF